Frequently Asked Questions

 Why is it necessary to get inside the house to read the meter?

-- The inside meter gives the Sanitary Engineer's the most accurate reading.
-It should be used periodically.
-The remotes on the outside typically malfunction and provide for some erroneous readings that do not reflect the actual usage.
-Newer remotes read the meter directly so there is no discrepancy between the meter and remote.
+- The inside meter gives the Sanitary Engineer's the only reading.
+The Sanitary Engineer's no longer utilize remotes on the outside for their water customers.
+This eliminates malfunctions and erroneous readings that do not reflect the actual usage.
+The meter is cellular read eliminating discrepancies between the meter and remote.